Azure-Samples/dab-entraid-auth/README.md

 ## Deploy the database

-If you need a SQL Server database you can use the free SQL Server Developer Edition or [Azure SQL Free option](https://learn.microsoft.com/en-us/azure/azure-sql/database/free-offer?view=azuresql).
+If you need a SQL Server database, you can use the free SQL Server Developer Edition or the [Azure SQL Free option](https://learn.microsoft.com/en-us/azure/azure-sql/database/free-offer?view=azuresql).
-The easiest way to get started is to use the Docker container for SQL Server.
-You can find the instructions in the [Local SQL Server container](https://learn.microsoft.com/en-us/sql/tools/visual-studio-code-extensions/mssql/mssql-local-container?view=sql-server-ver17) documentation.
+The easiest way to get started is by using the Docker container for SQL Server.
+You can find instructions in the [Local SQL Server container](https://learn.microsoft.com/en-us/sql/tools/visual-studio-code-extensions/mssql/mssql-local-container?view=sql-server-ver17) documentation.

-This readme assumes that you are using the local SQL Server container for development.
+This README assumes you are using the local SQL Server container for development.

-Using the SQL Database Projects extension in VS Code you can build and publish the database project in `./db/dab_entraid`:
+Using the SQL Database Projects extension in VS Code, you can build and publish the database project in `./db/dab_entraid`:

 ![Publish Database](./_assets/00a-publish-db.png)

 then select "Publish to a new SQL Server local development container".
 Use the proposed default port number 1433 and then enter a strong Admin password and confirm it.
 Accept the Microsoft SQL Server License Agreement and use the "latest" image from the proposed list.
 Then select "Don't use profile" and specify `dab_entraid` as the database name.

-The database deployment will start and in a few seconds you'll have the database deployed in a new running SQL Server container:
+The database deployment will start, and in a few seconds you'll have the database deployed in a new running SQL Server container:

 ![Database Deployed](./_assets/00b-deployed-db.png)

 ## Install and test Data API builder

->[!IMPORTANT]
+> [!IMPORTANT]
->This readme use a pre-made Data API builder configuration file, available in the `./config` directory.
+> This README uses a pre-made Data API builder configuration file, available in the `./config` directory.
 If you want to create the configuration file from scratch, please follow the instructions in the [`./README-DAB.md`](./README-DAB.md) file.

-Create a `.env` file in the root of the project with the following content by copying the `.env.sample` file.
-The sample file is already configured to work with the development environment, so unless you want to change something (for example connect to a different server or database), you can leave it as is.
+Create a `.env` file in the root of the project by copying the `.env.sample` file.
+The sample file is already configured to work with the development environment, so unless you want to change something (for example, connect to a different server or database), you can leave it as is.

-Open the terminal and run
+Open the terminal and run:

 ```bash
 dotnet tool install Microsoft.DataApibuilder -g
 ```

 to install Data API builder, then